jordi-pujol/bb-alts/README.md

 # bb-alts
-Debian package that installs alternatives to busybox applets
+Debian package that installs alternatives for busybox applets

 Description

-*bb-alts* is a package that installs alternatives to busybox internal applets, allowing easy use of busybox applets in the system.
+*bb-alts* is a package that installs alternatives for busybox internal applets, allowing easy use of busybox applets in the system.

 Detects existing Debian alternatives from other packages and installs